LiveAsynchronousVisualizedArchitecture/lava/README.md

 ### How LAVA Confronts These Problems

 #### High Level Structure
-  -  Using nodes connected in a fluid, openGL accelerated UI, programs can be architected visually and implemented incrementally
+- <a id="graphui"> __Graph UI__ </a> - A fluid, openGL accelerated UI for architecting software visually while implementing incrementally.

-  -  Clear separation of each node facilitates collaboration as well as calibration to the scope of work needed.
+- <a id="clear"> __Clear Inputs and Outputs__ </a> - Every node has inputs and outputs that show up visually making their scope clear.
+Programs can be created from relativly few nodes. simplifying the comprehension of how large projects fit together and how their pieces interact.

-  -  Programs can be created from relativly few nodes, simplifying the comprehension of how large projects fit together and how their pieces interact.
+- <a id="flow-msg"> __Data Flow and Message Passing__ </a> - Flow nodes can be used for stateless transformations, making any data separated into a packet be dealt with concurrently.
+Message nodes can hold state, use flow nodes and dictate the overall behavior of a program.

 #### Interactivity and Testing
  - Any ouput from a node can potentially be visualized while the program is running.